rhuben/Battleship/README.txt

 PATCH NOTES (8/6/12)
 This contains many small updates, primarily new and improved methods. epsilonPerturb(), listClosePOI(), printVisible(), listVisible(), trim() (which is my personal favorite), and printPOIList() have all been added.

+PATH NOTES (8/6/12)
+This contains many improvements to the way ships move and other features.
+The basics of turn taking have been added, so the "game" currently consists of choosing which ship will move in a predetermined direction.